Exploring Medicine Hat, Alberta is a must when visiting the Canadian Badlands.

 The 16 Most Unique Things to do in Medicine Hat, Alberta

-Watch a Movie at the Monarch Theatre
+#1 – Watch a Movie at the Monarch Theatre

 Having opened its doors in 1911, The Monarch Theatre was one of the first theatres in the country that showed films on opening night and is the oldest still-operating movie theatre in Western Canada.
-The building has gone through a couple of renovation periods, but the old-timey atmosphere inside the monarch is still very present.
+The building has gone through a couple of renovation periods, but the old-timey atmosphere inside the Monarch is still very present.

 The theatre shows movies a few nights a week, often at a discounted rate (of course, all their rates are discounted as compared to the big chains).
 Along with some of the big blockbusters, I loved that the Monarch often shows small indie flicks that you might not have heard of otherwise.

-Attend a Festival
+#2 – Attend a Festival

 Part of my role as Promotions Manager at the two radio stations was working with local businesses and initiatives (via the sales team) to get their events blasted out onto the interwebs and radiowaves.
 In this, I had the opportunity to work with a lot of great local festivals, some of my favorites being Heliocity Music Festival (punk/rock), Tongue On The Post Folk Festival, JazzFest, and Spectrum — each of these tend to happen in the spring/summer months, so keep an eye out for dates.

-Also, Medicine Hat has historically hosted the Banff Mountian Film Festival on their tour every year.
+Also, Medicine Hat has historically hosted the Banff Mountian Film Festival on its tour every year.
 This typically happens every winter, which is the perfect time to snuggle up in a movie theatre and take in the best of new short films and documentaries.

-Check out the Petting Zoo at Windmill Garden Center
+#3 – Check out the Petting Zoo at Windmill Garden Center

-Shop at the Local Farmer’s Market
+#4 – Shop at the Local Farmer’s Market

-I always loved attending these markets, as not only are they a great way to meet some local vendors and creatives, but I also loved picking up fresh produce and natural, homemade skin-care products.
+I always loved attending these markets, as not only are they a great way to meet some local vendors and creatives, but they’re also perfect for picking up fresh produce and natural, homemade skin-care products.
 The markets also feature crafts, jewelry, baking, woodworking, and so much more.